 The Plan and the Master Trust provide for various investment options.
-Investments, in general, are exposed to various risks, such as interest rate, credit, liquidity, and overall market volatility.
+Investments, in general, are exposed to various risks, such as interest rate risk, credit risk, liquidity risk, and overall market volatility.
 Due to the level of risk associated with certain investments and the sensitivity of certain fair value estimates to changes in valuation assumptions, it is reasonably possible that changes in the values of investments will occur in the near term and that these changes could materially affect participants' account balances and the amounts reported in the financial statements.